tomansill/Hasher/README.md

 # Updates

+## 2020-09-07
+- Added an invisible favicon to stop the browser from requesting for favicon
+- The update has increased the size of the page from 18.9 KB to 19 KB

 ## 2020-09-06
 - Fixed the issue where output value will persist when browser closes and reopens
 - Fixed styling issue with light mode